College of Engineering (University of Nebraska–Lincoln): History

 The University of Nebraska established the Industrial College in 1872 and five years later offered its first engineering course, though only one student was enrolled.
-NU's engineering programs initially shared Nebraska Hall (a different building than the Nebraska Hall now used by the College of Engineering) with the agricultural programs of Industrial College.
-In response to rapidly increasing enrollment in engineering courses, the university constructed Mechanical Arts Hall (later renamed Stout Hall after Oscar Van Pelt Stout, dean of the college from 1912 to 1920) in 1898 to serve as the home of its engineering and mathematics departments.
+NU's engineering programs initially shared Nebraska Hall (a different building than present-day Nebraska Hall) with the agricultural programs of Industrial College.
+In response to rapidly increasing enrollment in engineering courses, the university constructed Mechanical Arts Hall (later renamed Stout Hall in honor of Oscar Van Pelt Stout, who served as dean of the college from 1912 to 1920) in 1898 to serve as the home of its engineering and mathematics departments.
 Separate Colleges of Agriculture and Engineering were formally established in 1909.

 Shortly after Mechanical Arts Hall was completed, construction began nearby on a new home for the mechanical engineering department.
 The Mechanical Engineering Laboratories building was opened in 1910 and contained woodworking and machine shops, a foundry, and several laboratories, allowing engineering courses to become more practical and specialized.
-The building was later renamed for C. R. Richards, who was Associate Dean of the Industrial College at the time of construction and also served as the head architect; Richards Hall was renovated significantly in 2000 and is now primarily used by the Department of Art and Art History.
+The building was later renamed for head architect C. R. Richards, the Associate Dean of the Industrial College at the time of construction; Richards Hall was renovated in 2000 and is now primarily used by the Department of Art and Art History.

 By the 1920s, Nebraska's electrical engineering department was too large for the antiquated building it had used since its establishment in 1895.
-Though delayed due to the Great Depression and World War II, Ferguson Hall was opened in 1950 as the new home of electrical engineering and the College of Engineering's administrative offices.
+Following delays due to the Great Depression and World War II, Ferguson Hall opened in 1950 as the home of electrical engineering and the College of Engineering's administrative offices.

 The college established a chemical engineering department in 1958.
-The same year, the College of Engineering purchased a warehouse from the Elgin National Watch Company off the northeast corner of City Campus and remodeled it as Nebraska Hall.
+The same year, it purchased a warehouse from the Elgin National Watch Company off the northeast corner of City Campus and remodeled it as Nebraska Hall.
 Most of the college's offices and classrooms were relocated to Nebraska Hall over the following decade and the Scott Engineering Center was completed in 1972 to house many of the department's laboratories and research centers.

-The University of Nebraska–Lincoln absorbed the Municipal University of Omaha (now University of Nebraska Omaha) in the 1950s to form the University of Nebraska system.
-Shortly after, the same was done to the College of Engineering at both schools; though the Omaha campus has its own facilities, its degree programs, faculty, and funding come from Lincoln and its students are considered part of the Lincoln university.
+The University of Nebraska–Lincoln absorbed the Municipal University of Omaha (now the University of Nebraska Omaha) in the 1950s to form the University of Nebraska system.
+The College of Engineering from the two schools merged – the Omaha campus has its own facilities, but its degree programs, faculty, and funding come from Lincoln and its students are considered part of the Lincoln university.

 In 2020, the College of Engineering began construction on the $115-million Kiewit Hall, located just east of Nebraska Hall and the Scott Engineering Center.
-Kiewit Hall was the second of three phases in a $190 million project that also involved construction of the Engineering Research Center and a complete remodeling of the Scott Engineering Center.
+Kiewit Hall was the second of three phases in a $190-million project that also involved construction of the Engineering Research Center and a complete remodeling of the Scott Engineering Center.